alexfernandez/alexfernandez.github.io/2023/job-search.md

 Why?
 I took into account a few factors: company, position, tech stack, salary, conditions (like remote work) and stability.

-Some companies are quite flashy on your CV: not necessarily FAANG, but top tier companies will help your career in the future.
+Some brands are quite flashy on your CV: not necessarily FAANG, but top tier companies will help your career in the future.
 Then there are conditions like remote work.
 And of course a good salary never hurts.